niloymajumder/Findme/README.md

-# EchoPost
+# Findme

-EchoPost is a playlist-powered digital postcard platform.
+Findme is a playlist-powered digital postcard platform.

 Users can create a shareable page that combines:
 - A Spotify or Apple Music playlist